thamilton9883/Flowpress/README.md

-# FlowPress – Email Automations for WordPress
+# FlowMail Campaigns – Email Campaigns for WordPress

 FlowPress is a simple email automation plugin for WordPress.
 Create subscriber emails, manage campaigns, queue messages, and upgrade to WooCommerce automations when you need store-based workflows.